usaid-cs/yesterday-i-learned/random.md

 ![What the heck is a National Use-Up-Your-Leftovers-in-a-Jell-O-Salad Week](https://i.imgur.com/D1mir6l.png)

+1. [John Rhys-Davies](https://en.wikipedia.org/wiki/John_Rhys-Davies), who played Gimli the Dwarf in whichever Lord of the Rings movies, is taller than all the hobbits, that king guy, and the wizard.
+1. Nursing has the opposite problem as in engineering fields. ["I did nursing for 4 years.
+I regret every single second of it.
+Your coworkers, basically all women, will expect you to do all the heavy lifting just because you're a man. (...)
+The one time I said 'no, you get paid more than me anyway' I got a nice trip to see my supervisor, who of course is also a woman, and berated me for not 'manning up'.
+Don't nurse if your a man.
+It's a hellscape of estrogen and gender conforming stereotypes. (...) the expectations on you are MUCH higher than your female coworkers.﻿"](https://www.youtube.com/watch?v=lOT0GOyw2pY&lc=UgwYkQgMSDYntvHZNs54AaABAg)
+1. Zero didn't appear in historical texts until [1500 years ago](https://www.youtube.com/watch?v=-4vUklg2lCc).
+Same video describes other numbers having a sensory equivalent, i.e. you can see "1" of something.
+Same argument does not explain "-1".
+1. Make plastic collar inserts with old gift cards (as long as they are white).
 1. Londoners eat what they call [jellied eels](https://en.wikipedia.org/wiki/Jellied_eels), as eels are cheap, nutritious, and all over River Thames.
 1. Tech [enthusiasts are the worst](https://www.youtube.com/watch?v=FJgTKx-rg18) over the long term: they want the lowest price, the pickiest of requirements, and there are so few of them that you can't make the product at scale.
 To cater to these people, the company must make the best product at the lowest cost.
 Alternatively, those companies can simply not cater to enthusiasts.
 Which is why it is common to see, that the moment you get into anything, the same company starts making shit.
 1. [The sun and the moon were created on the fourth day](https://www.biblegateway.com/passage/?search=genesis+1&version=NIV): "...
 God set them in the vault of the sky to give light on the earth, to govern the day and the night ..."
 So, for [whatever reason the authors wrote it that way](https://en.wikipedia.org/wiki/Genesis_creation_narrative#Fourth_day), and however well we can explain it by making loads of assumptions, it wasn't really well thought out.